absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 to use synchronization methods, thus slowing each thread down that ends up waiting for access to the data through the synchronization mechanism.

-The greater the ratio between amount of bins and the amount of threads, the greater the contention.
+The greater the ratio between threads to bins, the greater the contention.
 This is almost true.
 However, the data generated for this example is uniformly distributed.
-There is an even amount of data going into each bin.
+There is a uniform amount of data going into each bin.
 If the data had instead been skewed towards the smaller bin indices, the contention is greater for a few bins and smaller for the rest.
-However, for our function to complete all of them need to be finished, so we are likely to be bottlenecked by the most hotly contended bins.
+However, for our function to complete, all of them need to be finished, so we are likely to be bottlenecked by the most hotly contended bins.

 One way to mitigate this, is to move some of the contention to a faster layer in the memory hierarchy.
-As I wrote earlier, with GPU's we're allowed to explicitly program a section of the L1 cache named shared memory.
+As I wrote earlier, with GPU's we're allowed to explicitly program a section of memory named shared memory.
 With shared memory, we also need to know the size at compile time.
 We basically treat this as a stack allocated array that is shared between all threads in a work group.
-We can also declare need to declare it as atomic in WGSL.
+We can also need to declare it as atomic in WGSL.
 The code can be found in ```histogram_shared.wgsl``` -

 === "WGSL"